 Paper scraps are perfect for creating your own customized scrapbook embellishments.
 Forget spending tons of money at the craft store – with a little creativity, you can create your own embellishments design specially for your layout.

-Here are some great ideas for homemade scrapbook embellishments made using paper scraps.
+Watch this video for some great ideas for homemade scrapbook embellishments made using paper scraps:

 3. Try Your Hand at Paper Quilling